DCC-EX/dcc-ex.github.io/docs/reference/hardware/microcontrollers/wifi-mega.rst

 - It should show the ATMega2560 & ESP8266 WiFi communicating and assigning a xxx.xxx.x.xxx IP Address and Port 2560 to the new |EX-CS|.
 - You should see `++ Wifi Setup CONNECTED ++`

-6. Connect your Phone as a Controller (Throttle)
+6. Connect your Phone as a Throttle (Controller)
 ================================================

 - If operating in STA mode, make sure your phone is connected to your local network (The same SSID and PASSWD you set in the config.h file)